 The Curricular Track: FSP CEL

-On any given year, approximately 40 professors work with Center staff and Scholars to integrate a CEL experience or project into their class.
+Approximately 40 professors work with Center staff and Scholars to integrate a CEL experience or project into their class.
 These are tied to a specific learning objective of the course.
 Through this experiential learning experience, students apply the information they learn in class directly to their service in the community and vice versa.
 This model, also known as service learning, has been recognized as a best-practice for civic learning and democratic action, as well as educational practices in general.
 You can find some class based project summaries in our Class Projects section here.

 The Co-Curricular Track: CEL